michaeldijk/team14Hackathon/README.md

 - [Wireframe: Desktop Size](https://github.com/michaeldijk/team14Hackathon/blob/master/assets/documents/st-patricks-day-desktop.png)

 ### Surface Plane
 Colours of Irish flag (Green, White, Gold) are imaged.
-Green is used in Header & Footer, and light green and light gold are used on About, Gallery and Game sections to have the onsistency on image of the website.
+Green is used in Header & Footer, and light green and light gold are used on About, Gallery and Game sections to have the consistency on image of the website.

 ## FEATURES
 - Created with **HTML5**, **CSS3** and **JavaScript**